bjmnbraun/icestick_fastio/README.md

 ### Optimizing Pat's UART

-* Pat provides a UART that we plan to use as the starting point for our I/O stream.

-We plan to extend this UART to
+Pat provides a UART that we plan to use as the starting point for our I/O stream.
+We plan to extend this UART to:

 * Use parallel pins.
 The icestick has XXX pins and these can be used to run a UART in parallel.
 Understanding how to do this requires studing the FTDI